 Rewards Systems: Individual teachers are encouraged to develop systems which they know will be effective in rewarding and encouraging positive behaviour of pupils in their lessons or form classes.
 These are usually discussed with senior staff and/or therapists before being implemented.
 Positive Postcards can be sent home by any member of staff for any reason, usually for great effort, behaviour etc. and these are worth 4 house points each.
 Exceptional work can be rewarded with a Head's Commendation, or Subject Commentation.

-Displays: Good work will be displayed around the school and in classrooms.
+Displays: Good work will be displayed around the school, in classrooms and showcased in the weekly Friday letter.

 MANAGING PUPIL TRANSITION